Helping or caring for a loved one with a long-term (chronic) condition, such as COPD or heart failure, can feel like a lot to take on.

 - Use oxygen (if needed) while eating.

 - Drink the beverage at the end of the meal.
-Drinking before or during the meal can make your loved one fill up too quickly.
+Drinking before or during the meal can make the person fill up too quickly.

 - Try eating smaller, frequent meals each day to prevent getting too full.
-A full stomach can push on the muscle that helps you breathe (your diaphragm) and make it harder to breathe.
+A full stomach can push on the muscle that helps the person breathe (their diaphragm) and make it harder to breathe.

 Taking care of yourself when you're a caregiver